vladbarto/Lotto/README.md

         Suggestion: use packing/unpacking/extraction of bits stored in a long [Link to original requirements (in romanian)](./Indicatie.png)
 ## Modules
+The following .java files can be found in `src` folder:
 - `Main.java` which is to be run;
   - prompts in console the welcoming messages
   - manages the input-validity (i.e. you can "play" only certain numbers)